Cocktail Rimmers: Salt or Sugar?

 There are 2 methods for rimming a glass: rolling and dipping.
 Dipping gets the flavour inside and outside the glass, and rolling gets it on the outside.
 Some believe that rolling is better so that none of the rimmer falls into the cocktail itself, and you may simply roll half the glass instead of the whole rim.

-Check out our saltselection, hot sauces, and sugars to get you started!
+Check out our salt selection, hot sauces, and sugars to get you started!